FlavScents AInsights Entry for Citronellal (CAS: 106-23-0)

 4. Use in Flavors

-In flavor applications, citronellal is used to impart a fresh, citrusy note, commonly found in beverages, candies, and baked goods.
-It serves as a functional impact note, enhancing the overall citrus profile of a product.
-Typical use levels in finished food or beverage products range from 1 to 20 ppm, with variations depending on the desired intensity and product type.
+Citronellal is used across various flavor categories, including citrus, mint, and herbal profiles.
+It serves as a key impact note, providing a fresh, lemony character that enhances the overall flavor profile.
+Typical use levels in finished food or beverage products range from 0.5 to 10 ppm, with higher concentrations potentially leading to overpowering effects.
 Citronellal is relatively stable under acidic conditions but may degrade under high heat or oxidative environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature